-The lone Kiwi in the list, Richardson also started by painting his own karting helmet.
+The lone Kiwi on the list, Richardson also started by painting his own karting helmet.
 After painting helmets for many friends, he opened Helmart Designs more than 10 years ago.
 Helmart helmets can be found protecting Formula 1 / Formula E racer Sebastien Buemi, Mercedes DTM racer Gary Paffett and 2015 WEC Champion Brendon Hartley.
-He has a great instagram feed with incredible detail photos of his helmets.
+He has a great Instagram feed with incredibly detailed photos of his helmets.

 Tyler Cennarusa, Boise, Idaho, USA